The effect of “Vote with your tip: Cats or Dogs?”

 The effect works both in public (e.g. tipping jar) and private situations (e.g. anonymous online donation).

-(Picture of the tip jars used in the cafe experiment - Click to zoom in)
+(An example of a ‘voting tip jar’ - Click to zoom in)

 Why it works